 Keep it simple: An expert who can explain complicated things in a lively, clear and accessible way is priceless to the media.

-Don’t over-prepare: It’s rare that you’ll be asked to rattle off screeds of figures or track down the precise details of an obscure published paper.
-Journalists want straightforward explanations of key trends and big-picture context for research findings, much of which you’ll already have in your head.
+Don’t over-prepare: It’s rare that you’ll be asked for screeds of figures or precise details of a published paper.
+Journalists want straightforward explanations of key trends and big-picture context, much of which you’ll already have in your head.

 What the facts tell us: Sometimes the reporter is seeking an independent, objective perspective on an issue.
 You may be asked to give an expert opinion on where the balance of evidence lies, and should be ready to answer questions about what actions this may call for.